 Trying to navigate the UX landscape can be a minefield.

+Are you considering a career in UX but not sure what’s required?
 In this article, we take a look at some of the most common misconceptions about working in UX.

 1. You need to be able to code to be a UX designer

 One of the biggest misconceptions about working in UX is that you need to have a background in tech.
 The role of a UX designer doesn’t involve coding, in fact it doesn’t require expertise in software at all.
 It’s not about the technology, it’s about problem solving.
 Tech will evolve and change but being able to think like a UX designer and critically approach a problem is what’s really needed to excel in the industry.